petermetz/dci-lint/README.md

 Open an issue before working on a pull request to ensure proper alignment.

+# Development

+Make sure to install `nodemon` globally if you'll be using the `yarn watch` script for automatic builds on source code changes.
+You can find more information about why this is needed in the [npm-watch](https://github.com/M-Zuber/npm-watch#common-issues) package's documentation.

 # License

 Dual licensed under `Apahce-2.0` and `MIT` (pick the one you like)